Avenell Heights

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Avenell Heights, the median income among taxpayers is $41,775 and the average is $51,621.
-This is lower than the national average.
-In comparison, Rest of Qld has a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimates for September 2025 would be approximately $45,915 (median) and $56,737 (average).
-Census data indicates that household, family and personal incomes in Avenell Heights fall between the 5th and 8th percentiles nationally.
-The income distribution shows that 30.0% of residents (1,559 people) earn within the $400 - 799 bracket, unlike regional trends where 31.7% fall within the $1,500 - 2,999 range.
+In AreaSearch's latest postcode level ATO data released for financial year ended June 2023, the median income among taxpayers in Avenell Heights was $41,775.
+The average income was $51,621.
+This is lower than national averages.
+In Regional Queensland, the median income was $53,146 and the average was $66,593.
+Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates for Avenell Heights would be approximately $45,915 (median) and $56,737 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Avenell Heights all fall between the 5th and 8th percentiles nationally.
+Income distribution data indicates that 30.0% of residents (1,559 people) earn within the $400 - $799 bracket, unlike regional trends where 31.7% fall within the $1,500 - $2,999 range.
 Housing affordability pressures are severe in Avenell Heights, with only 84.1% of income remaining after housing costs, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income